kchege254/srhwork/README.md

 # srhwork
 ## this is a project repository
-I just make a readme file
+I just made a readme file